ThilinaPerera-DataAnalytics/Data_Analytics_Projects_WIAP_Warehouse_Intelligence_-_Analytics_Pipeline/Readme.md

 ---

-## 🙏 Heartfelt Thanks & High-Fives All Around..!
+## 🙏 Acknowledgments & Gratitude

+My sincere thanks to the communities and resources that supported this learning journey:

+- **eLearning.lk**: I was fortunate to find this online edu. platform at the start of my learning path.
+Special thanks to Mr. Sanjaya Elvitigala, the platform owner, and Mr. Asanka Senarath, my first Power BI mentor.
-- Learning from YouTube communities: *Exploring best practices in KPI representation and user interface design inspiration*.
+- **YouTube Communities**: For exploring best practices in KPI representation and drawing inspiration for user interface design.
-- Leveraging AI assistants (Grok, ChatGPT, DeepSeek): *For researching concepts, validating ideas, developing KPI/SLA frameworks, and debugging and optimizing codes*.
+- **AI Assistants (Grok, ChatGPT, DeepSeek)**: For researching concepts, validating ideas, developing KPI/SLA frameworks, and assisting with debugging and code optimization.

 ---